Rohitgupta8006/Decentralized_MessagePassing/README.md

 # Deploy your own smart contract
+Method 1:\
-To deploy your own Message Passing smart contract.
+To deploy your own Message Passing smart contract.\
-  a) Downalod the given source code in your machine.
+  a) Downalod the given source code in your machine.\
-  b) Copy solidity code from the Inbox.sol file
+  b) Copy solidity code from the Inbox.sol file. \
-  c) Open Remix-Ethereum IDE on machine/chrome
+  c) Open Remix-Ethereum IDE on machine/chrome. \
-  d) Erase and paste copied code in Ballot.sol file
+  d) Erase and paste copied code in Ballot.sol file. \
-  e) Deploy using Integrated Web - Goreli Network Metamask
+  e) Deploy using Integrated Web - Goreli Network Metamask \
   f) Hurrrraahhhh !!!
-Your contract is deployed.
+Your contract is deployed.\

+ Method 2:\
+ If you want to deploy it from terminal, go through these arguments step by step....\
+   a) npm init -y\
+   b) npm install solc@0.8.9 web3 mocha ganache-cli @truffle/hdwallet-provider\
+   c) npm run test\
+   d) node deploy.js \
+   e) Hurrrraahhhh !!!
+Your contract is deployed & now use the address in Remix Ethereum IDE to do transactions.\

  Have fun.....😉😉😉